Dynamics with autoregressive neural quantum states: application to critical quench dynamics: Time-evolution of Neural Quantum States

 with $\dot{\theta}_k := \partial_t \theta_k$, $F_k = \langle O^*_k E_{\mathrm{loc}}\rangle - \langle O^*_k\rangle \langle E_{\mathrm{loc}}\rangle$, and $S_{k,k'} = \langle O^*_k O_{k'}\rangle - \langle O^*_k\rangle \langle O_{k'}\rangle$, known as the quantum geometric tensor~\cite{Stokes_2020}, where the previous expectation values are calculated on the state $\ket{\psi_{\vb*{\theta}}}$.
 The $O_k$ terms are the log-derivatives of the NQS ansatz, as given by

 The local energy $E_{\mathrm{loc}}$ is defined as

 The parameters $\vb*{\theta}$ are then updated at each time step according to their derivatives $\dot{\theta}_k$ using a numerical solver.
-This procedure is known as stochastic reconfiguration~\cite{becca_sorella_2017, Carleo_2017}.
+This procedure is known as t-VMC~\cite{becca_sorella_2017, Carleo_2017} and is closely related to natural gradient descent in machine learning~\cite{Goodfellow_2016}.
 Several difficulties can arise.
 Firstly, the $\vb{S}$ matrix to be inverted is in general singular, which makes the process extremely sensitive to stochastic variations coming from sampling.
 Hence, regularization must be used to obtain a non-diverging derivative $\dot{\theta}_k$ \cite{hofmann2021role} of the parameter vector.
 This increases the stability of the method, although impacting its accuracy, making it challenging to obtain accurate long-time dynamics.
 Secondly, state-of-the-art regularization techniques involve the inversion of the $\vb{S}$ matrix via its singular-value decomposition, which makes the complexity of the method of order $O(N_{\text{par}}^3)$, with $N_{\text{par}}$ the number of parameters for the NQS.\footnote{Alternatively, one can also perform the inversion with iterative methods such as conjugate gradients, thereby reducing the complexity.
-This, however, does not enable all forms of regularization.} This is one of the reasons why stochastic reconfiguration is rarely used for other machine-learning applications, involving models with up to billions of parameters.
+This, however, does not enable all forms of regularization.} This is one of the reasons why natural gradient and second-order optimization protocols is rarely used for other machine-learning applications, involving models with up to billions of parameters.
 Thirdly, for a NQS ansatz with real parameters, one may split the real and imaginary parts of Eq.~\eqref{eq:SR} and solve either of the two resulting equations~\cite{Yuan2019}:

 Solving the first forces one to impose a condition on $\dot{\theta}_k$ to obtain a nontrivial solution ($\dot{\vb*{\theta}}\neq \vb*{0}$), while solving the second one is difficult in general since the diagonal elements of $\mathrm{Im}(\vb{S})$ are zero ($\vb{S}$ is Hermitian) and remaining off-diagonal elements are close to $0$ for various ansätze with real parameters we have tested.
 This poor conditioning makes regularization schemes even harder and yields large parameter time derivatives, thereby requiring smaller time steps.